LucaGiudice/Multiomics-netDx-classification/README.md

 ********************************
 - Description of netDx
 - Description of the parameters used, functions defined, input and output about our case in study
-- Description of each file in the repo
+- Description of each file in the repository

 ********************************
 ***DESCRIPTION OF NETDX***